Chickalo2000/CoffeeShoppee/README.md

 **Key Features:**

 - **Interactive 3D Rotating Globe:** Clickable coffee bean icons over countries to display recipes.;
-- **Recipe Pages:** Detailed recipes with ingredients, preparation steps, cultural background, and YouTube video links, including images or videos.;
+- **Recipe Model:** Detailed recipes with ingredients, preparation steps, cultural background, and YouTube video links, including images or videos.;
 - **Responsive Design:** Ensure accessibility and visual appeal on desktops, tablets, and mobile devices.;
-- **Search and Filter Functionality:** Users can search for recipes by name, ingredient, or country and filter based on brewing method or flavor profile.;
+- **Recipe Submission Form for Users:** Allows users to submit their own coffee recipes unique to their culture.
+- **Coffee Fun Fact Generator:** Provides user with an added feature, pulls from a collection of fun facts stored in

-#### **2. Collaboration Strategy**
+**2. Collaboration Strategy**

 - **Roles and Responsibilities:**
   - **Both:** Work on both front-end and back-end to gain full-stack experience.;